DFleets/DorrellFleets1025/Lab3/Readme3.md

 it also expresses how much the subject interests you as well as a great way to showcase your skills.

 # **Conclusion**
 In this chapter not only did we start learning about various types of software, we even touched on a little coding.
 Before going on to explore the type of education required to progress in this field.
+Along with various resources to continue said education.